ralphkb/sentinel-tickets/README.md

 - Automatic saving of transcripts upon ticket deletion and force deletion.
 - Option to manually save a transcript with images downloaded, use with caution as it increases the transcript size.
 - Ticket logs for multiple ticket events, such as ticket create, close, delete, force delete, reopen, claim, unclaim etc.
+- Precise and organized logs of errors and all ticket events in a logs.txt file.
 - Option to ping support roles on ticket creation.
 - Option to edit the activity of the bot.
 - Multiple Commands: Efficiently manage tickets with various commands.